 Looking back over the past two decades to the aftermath of the dot-com bubble and the subprime mortgage crisis, we are reminded that good times do not last forever.
 In each of these circumstances, we learned that the best way to protect yourself during a recession is to plan and prepare for a potential downturn while the economy is still booming.
 Following are four critical strategies you should consider now, if you haven’t already, to help you protect your personal finances during a recession.

 One of the best ways to prepare for an economic downturn is to have an emergency fund saved up to cover at least six months of your living expenses, including, but not limited to, mortgage or rent payments, utilities, health and property insurance, required loan payments, and costs for groceries, gas, child care and medical care.
 Even if you are lucky enough to stay employed and keep your business running through the current crisis period, an emergency fund can go a long way to cover all of life’s unpredictable expenses, including costly home repairs, appliance replacements and bills for medical care.
-You can set a goal by working backwards, taking into account all of your required monthly expenses.
-Keep these assets liquid and separate from your other savings accounts so you can access them quickly and without fear of incurring any tax liabilities.
+You can set a goal by working backward, taking into account all of your required monthly expenses.
+Keep these assets liquid and separate them from your other savings accounts so you can access them quickly without the risk of incurring any tax liabilities.
 As part of your plan, consider how you will replenish your savings to protect yourself and your finances from an unexpected emergency.

 Having outstanding debt through a financial crisis can be crippling, even as interest rates remain low.
-Try to pay off or pay down any balances you have on credit cards or other accounts to reduce your bills and minimize your payment obligations through a recession.
+Try to pay off or pay down any balances on credit cards or other accounts to reduce your bills and minimize your payment obligations through a recession.
 During this time, lenders generally are willing to work with borrowers to establish more accommodative repayment terms.
 However, the only way to receive this relief is to reach out and ask for it.

 About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 She can be reached at (800) 737-8804 or via email at firstname.lastname@example.org.